IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 6. Branch(Select main and folder as Root)
 7. Save

-Wait a while for it GitHub to deploy the webpage, when it is done it wil show the link at the top
+Wait a while for it GitHub to deploy the webpage, when it is done it will show the link at the top

 ![Deployment](./assets/docs/deployment.png)